 Q: Are there any other findings that may be helpful for the diagnosis of NF-1?

 A: Stature that is within the normal range but less than expected from the mid-parental height.
 The head size is often large, with disproportionate macrocephaly.

 School achievement and coordination can be affected.
 ADD or ADHD are also common in children with NF-1.

-Q: What should a primary care physician do if she is concerned about the presence of NF-1 in one of her patients?
+Q: What should a primary care physician do if concerned about the presence of NF-1 in a patient?

 A: An ophthalmologist may provide the Neurofibromatosis Clinic with useful information, so a referral to ophthalmology before a referral to our clinic would be an efficient first step.

 However, a negative ophthalmologic exam does not rule out the possibility of NF-1.